rjspencer/docs/theming.md

 Recommended blocks: ActivityStreamView, BlogView
 Recommended pages: ActivityStreamList, BlogList

+### if:UserIsAdmin
+Checks to see if the user is logged in and an admin of the current account

 ### if:UserIsFollowing
 Checks to see if the user is logged in and following the current account or not